ESG Rises to the Top of Investor Concerns

 Investors want to understand how managers integrate ESG into investment strategy and company culture, said Cyndi Thomas, managing director of RCLCO Fund Advisors, rather than considering ESG as a separate strategy.

-ESG is also rising to the top for real estate investors and investme“At the corporate level, the focus is diversity, equity, inclusion, transparency and reporting,” Thomas said.
+ESG is also rising to the top for real estate investors and investment managers because, throughout the business world, C-suite compensation is increasingly being tied to these targets.
+“At the corporate level, the focus is diversity, equity, inclusion, transparency and reporting,” Thomas said.
 “At the investment level, the considerations include sustainability and climate risk, as well as the overall impact of the investment on the community.
-ESG is no longer viewed in a vacuum but rather as part of the holistic approach to real estate investing.”nt managers because, throughout the business world, C-suite compensation is increasingly being tied to these targets.
+ESG is no longer viewed in a vacuum but rather as part of the holistic approach to real estate investing.”

 Focus on funds